cfengine/documentation/guide/latest-release/policy-framework-updates.markdown

 ## def.json

 Many featues previously enabled in `def.cf` can now be enabled via this external data file.
-The benefit is fewer modificaitons to the policy frameowkr that need to be worked out during policy framework upgrades.
+The benefit is fewer modifications to the policy framework that need to be worked out during policy framework upgrades.